mehulagg/gitlab/doc/development/usage_ping/index.md

 Administrators can use this [Premium](https://about.gitlab.com/pricing/premium/) feature to streamline their workflow by emailing all or some instance users directly from the Admin Area.

+NOTE:
-_Note, registration is not yet required for participation, but will be added in a future milestone._
+Registration is not yet required for participation, but will be added in a future milestone.

 ### Limitations